kuyeseraAi/DIMA/README.md

 ```
  Currently model is set to train for only 100 epochs.
 The idea is to monitor the performance and set the learning rate and other parameters accordingly.

-### Additional Note
-Jupyter Colab notebook has been added [here](./Notebook.ipynb).
-Refer the same for implementation guidance.